temporalio/documentation/blog/2021-02-19-temporal-transparency-update-10.md

 ## Cassandra persistence issue

 Until 1.6.0 there was a bug that only affects users running with Cassandra persistence.
-We highly recommend that all Temporal-Cassandra users **immediately upgrade** to 1.6.0 or higher and refrain from making changes to their Cassandra cluster until they’ve upgraded.
+We highly recommend that all Temporal-Cassandra users **immediately upgrade** to 1.6.0 (or the updated version of your current major/minor patch) and refrain from making changes to their Cassandra cluster until they’ve upgraded.
 For more details read:

 [https://community.temporal.io/t/important-announcement-for-temporal-cassandra-users/1540](https://community.temporal.io/t/important-announcement-for-temporal-cassandra-users/1540)